The OpenID Connect standards and how they can be enabled by the Curity Identity Server.

 On this page

 The Curity Identity Server enables the use of a wide range of identity-related standards.
 It supports a growing list of OAuth, OpenID Connect, SCIM and related protocols from standard bodies such as IETF, OpenID Foundation and OASIS.
+The OpenID-related standards that the Curity Identity Server supports are listed below:

-Standards Area | Summary of Behavior |
+Standards AreaSummary of Behavior

-Core | The core authentication behavior built on top of OAuth 2.0, along with the use of ID tokens and claims to communicate information about the end-user in a digitally verifiable way.
-In addition to required behavior, optional features include Pairwise Pseudonymous Identifiers (PPID), the Claims Parameter and Self-Issued OpenID Provider (SIOP) support. |
+OpenID Connect CoreThe core authentication behavior is built on top of OAuth 2.0, along with ID tokens, and claims to communicate information about the end-user in a digitally verifiable way.
+The core standard defines how identity providers (IdPs) authenticate users and issue tokens, allowing relying parties (RPs) to access identity data securely.
+In addition to required behavior, optional features include Pairwise Pseudonymous Identifiers (PPID), the Claims Parameter and Self-Issued OpenID Provider (SIOP) support.

-Discovery | The interoperability mechanism for relying parties to dynamically discover the end-user's OpenID Provider, understand its supported features, and obtain information needed to interact with it.
-Issuer Discovery is also supported, so that the location of the Curity OpenID Provider can be determined via WebFinger. |
+DiscoveryThe interoperability mechanism for relying parties to dynamically discover the end-user's OpenID Provider, understand its supported features, and obtain information needed to interact with it.
+The Curity Identity Server supports issuer discovery via WebFinger for relying parties to discover its server settings.

-Dynamic Client Registration (DCR) | The interoperability mechanisms that enable an approved relying party to securely and dynamically register as an OAuth client, with no manual setup steps.
-Multiple forms of authentication are supported in order to get a DCR access token with a dcr scope so that registration can be done securely.
-Pre-processing before issuing the DCR access token is customizable via script and can be used to make additional region-specific checks if needed, in regulated industries such as banking. |
+Dynamic Client Registration (DCR)The interoperability mechanisms enable an approved relying party to securely and dynamically register as an OAuth client, with no manual setup steps.
+The Curity Identity Server supports multiple forms of authentication for a client to get an initial access token with a dcr scope to register securely.
+Pre-processing before issuing the DCR access token is customizable via script and can be used to make additional region-specific checks if needed, in regulated industries such as banking.

-Form Post Response Mode | A mechanism to return sensitive OAuth fields to the relying party via an HTML form that is automatically submitted.
-This ensures that the authorization code is excluded from the browser history and server logs. |
+Form Post Response ModeA mechanism to return sensitive OAuth fields to the relying party via an HTML form that is automatically submitted.
+This ensures that the authorization code is excluded from the browser history and server logs.

-3rd-party Initiated Login | An initiate_login_uri endpoint can be registered against a relying party, so that a third party can use this endpoint to perform an IDP initiated login.
-This mechanism also supports deep links, where a target_link_uri is verified by the relying party before allowing the request. |
+3rd-party Initiated LoginAn initiate_login_uri endpoint can be registered against a relying party, so that a third party can use this endpoint to perform an IdP-initiated login.
+This mechanism also supports deep links, where a target_link_uri is verified by the relying party before allowing the request.

-CIBA | The ability to initiate authentication on one device and then complete it on another.
-This enables scenarios such as a call center operative asking a remote user to authenticate, then using the end-user's claims in the call center app. |
+CIBAThe protocol refers to initiating authentication on one device and then completing it on another.
+This enables scenarios such as a call center operative asking a remote user to authenticate then using the end-user's claims in the call center app.

-CIBA FAPI | A financial-grade profile providing recommendations when using CIBA decoupled flows to protect high-worth data.
-This mandates the use of confidential clients, signed authentication requests and additional claims, which may include those related to geolocation. |
+CIBA FAPIA financial-grade profile providing recommendations when using CIBA decoupled flows to protect high-worth data.
+This mandates the use of confidential clients, signed authentication requests, and additional claims, which may include those related to geolocation.

-FAPI Security Profile 1.0 - Part 1 | The Financial Grade API (FAPI) baseline profile is a set of requirements and best practices when protecting data.
-Key features include use of strong authentication by confidential clients, via Mutual TLS or Client / User Assertions, and use of Proof Key for Code Exchange (PKCE) by public clients. |
+FAPI Security Profile 1.0 - Part 1The Financial Grade API (FAPI) baseline profile is a set of requirements and best practices when protecting data.
+Key features include use of strong authentication by confidential clients via mutual TLS or client/user assertions and the use of Proof Key for Code Exchange (PKCE) by public clients.

-FAPI Security Profile 1.0 - Part 2 | The Financial Grade API (FAPI) advanced profile requires further development effort to protect high-worth data, once the baseline profile has been implemented.
-This includes using the request or request_uri parameters with the Authorization Code Flow, accepting only JWTs with the strongest encryption algorithms, and using only Sender Constrained Access Tokens. |
+FAPI Security Profile 1.0 - Part 2The Financial Grade API (FAPI) advanced profile requires further development effort to protect high-worth data once the baseline profile has been implemented.
+This includes using the request or request_uri parameters with the authorization code flow, accepting only JWTs with the strongest encryption algorithms, and using only sender-constrained access tokens.

-FAPI 2.0 Security Profile | A high-security profile that provides requirements based on an attacker model for protecting APIs that expose high-value data.
-Though it was originally designed for financial applications, the FAPI 2.0 Security Profile is suitable for any scenario with high-security demands. |
+FAPI 2.0 Security ProfileA high-security profile that provides requirements based on an attacker model for protecting APIs that expose high-value data.
+Though it was originally designed for financial applications, the FAPI 2.0 Security Profile is suitable for any scenario with high-security demands.

-Health Relationship Trust Profile (HEART) | A set of requirements that increases baseline security and improves operability in a manner specifically applicable to (but not limited to) the healthcare domain.
-Advanced options include the use of JWT Assertions for client authentication and accepting only Proof of Possession access tokens in APIs. |
+Health Relationship Trust Profile (HEART)A set of requirements that increases baseline security and improves operability in a manner specifically applicable to (but not limited to) the healthcare domain.
+Advanced options include the use of JWT assertions for client authentication and accepting only Proof of Possession access tokens in APIs.

 The following links provide further background about OpenID certification: